manunamz/jekyll-bonsai/README.md

     - breadcrumbs.

 ## private garden
-- this site will likely gel best with private gardens grown with obsidian or dendron, but aims to be friendly with any note taking system that uses markdown and \[\[wiki links]].
+- this site will likely work best with private gardens grown with obsidian or dendron, but aims to be friendly with any note taking system that uses markdown and \[\[wiki links]].